 EVOLUTION OF THE BOP

-We understood in a practical way the evolution of the BOP in India, from 2008 to 2012 the aspirations of custumers have changed so the BOP concept does.
+We understood in a practical way the evolution of the BOP in India, from 2008 to 2012 the aspirations of customers have changed so the BOP concept does.

-Going from the mere product to the whole lifestyle philosophy, understanding the human nature and the needs.(Click in the image to see it bigger) Picture 2: BOP evolution from a low cost product to cover necessities to products that create a visible demostration of lifestyle.
+Going from the mere product to the whole lifestyle philosophy, understanding human nature and the needs.(Click in the image to see it bigger) Picture 2: BOP evolution from a low-cost product to cover necessities to products that create a visible demonstration of lifestyle.

-This connection between the product and the lifestyle aspirations donʼt come naturally one after the other, it requires the evolution of one community adapting this new product and making it alltogether part of their new life.(Click in the image to see it bigger) Picture 3: Evolution of designing in BOP economy starts from the product and ends up in bigger scale by the adoption of the product by the communities.
+This connection between the product and the lifestyle aspirations donʼt come naturally one after the other, it requires the evolution of one community adapting this new product and making it altogether part of their new life.(Click in the image to see it bigger) Picture 3: The evolution of designing in BOP economy starts from the product and ends up in a bigger scale by the adoption of the product by the communities.

 BOP doesnʼt just cover a basic need in one specific situation, it brings totally a new concept of understanding life for those who we are designing.
 Covering one specific need brings the user to the next step, to have new aspirations in their daily lives and that is how the evolution of the BOP economies should be understood.
 BOP is about building socially responsible business to sustainable growth.

 Once understood the evolution and the impact a BOP concept has, how a big company could innovate in BOP?